TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 The `or` expression is true whenever one of the operands is true and the `and` expression is false whenever one of the operands is false.

-Finally, the not operator negates a boolean expression, so `not (x > y)` is true if `x > y` is false, that is, if `x` is less than or equal to `y`.
+Finally, the not operator negates a Boolean expression, so `not (x > y)` is true if `x > y` is false, that is, if `x` is less than or equal to `y`.

-Strictly speaking, the operands of the logical operators should be boolean expressions, but Python is not very strict.
+Strictly speaking, the operands of the logical operators should be Boolean expressions, but Python is not very strict.
 Any nonzero number is interpreted as “true.”

 ```Python